-Keywords: Crop residues; rice paddy; corn stalk; animal feed, mushroom; packaging products
+Keywords: crop residues, rice paddy, corn stalk, animal feed, mushroom, packaging products

 Agriculture is one of the priorities economic activity in Cambodia, which contributed about 21% to GDP in 2019 with the contribution of crops, animal production, fisheries resources, and forestry resources were about 58%, 11%, 24%, and 7%, respectively.
 Rice is regarded as the main staple crop in Cambodia, approximately 3.328 million hectares planted with the average yield 3.338 ton per hectare (totally 10.885 million tons paddy rice produced in 2019) (MAFF, 2020).
 Rice straw is a residual by-product of rice at harvest.
 The total biomass of this residue depends on various factors including: varieties, soils, nutrient management and weather.
-The ratio of straw to paddy varies, ranging from 0.74 to 0.49 (Nguyen, et al., 2016, Nguyen, Monet, et al. 2020).
-At harvest, rice straw is piled or spread in the field depending on the harvesting methods, using human labor plus stationary threshers or self-propelled combined harvester.
+The ratio of straw to paddy varies, ranging from 0.74 to 0.49 (Nguyen, et al., 2016, Nguyen, et al., 2020).
+At harvest, rice straw is piled or spread in the field depending on the harvester.
 Rice straw that remains in the field after harvest can be collected, burned, or left to decompose (soil incorporation).

 The intensification of rice production and rising labor costs have led to the spread of combine harvesters in Asian rice fields.
 Combine harvesters leave loose rice straw on the ground, making its collection and transportation difficult, laborious, and costly.
 Farmers choose the quick solution of burning rice straw to quickly remove the biomass and prepare the field for the next crop.
-In-field burning of rice straw contributes to greenhouse gas emission and poses health and environmental hazards (Tabil, Adapa, & Kashaninejad, 2011).
+In-field burning of rice straw contributes to greenhouse gas emission and poses health and environmental hazards (Tabil, 2011).